liamondrop/byo-sdc/README.md

     - On a cheap, small scale platform, you have the freedom to explore and experiment in ways that researchers working on full-sized cars cannot.
   - **Safety**
     - Fear of catastrophic failure leads us to optimize for safety and for preserving precious equipment without really pushing the boundaries of what the technology can do.
-    - Crashing an RC car is not a catastrophic event in the way that crashing a full-size car is
+    - Crashing an RC car is not a catastrophic event in the way that crashing a full-size car is.
   - **Push the boundaries of Sensing, Perception and Control**
     - There’s a quote by Mario Andretti, “If everything seems under control, you’re not going fast enough.”
+It's only when we push the boundaries of our
     - We want to push the limits of what our software and hardware can do.
 We want to move fast, break things, learn, and have fun!